So what is it?

 How does it work?

 BERT has been developed to pick up on words such as ‘to’ and instead of locating around these words to generate search results, it utilises them in order to release the data that it believes is best for the search.
 An example of this is “Can you pick up someone else’s delivery.”
 Before BERT, Google may have ignored “someone else’s” and would therefore release results based on picking up an order yourself.
-Post BERT, Google recognises that these keywords provide relevant context and therefore, it will now bring up search results about picking up a delivery for someone else.
+Following the implementation of BERT, Google recognises that these keywords provide relevant context and therefore it will now bring up search results about picking up a delivery for someone else.

 What can I do?